kiarie404/Attachment_journal/direction/notes/sanyiko_website/flaws_and_improvements_on_front_website.md

 - Spelling of Transparency

 #### "Eliminates expensive setup costs for aggregators, directly accessible from Cloud"
+No need to invest in expensive IT infrastructure, we'll take care of that 🤝.
 As the aggregator company, you don't have to invest in expensive IT setups to support your operations.
+We offer you cloud-hosted solutions.
-We offer you cloud-hosted solutions.\
+Eliminates expensive IT equipment, We offer you cloud-hosted solutions.
-All you need is a phone or laptop.
+All your company needs is a phone or a laptop.

 #### "Ramco Court, Mombasa Road,"
 change address